-Performance RSU Vesting Based on ROE.
-The Committee has chosen ROE because it believes it is an appropriate indicator of the return the company is delivering on shareholders' equity, since it reflects both bottom-line profitability and the manner in which the company is managing shareholders' equity to generate such profitability.
-The Committee believes that ROE is particularly relevant for the financial services industry in light of the capitalintensive nature of many of our businesses, making it a useful measure of relative performance across many financial services firms.
-The Committee uses adjusted ROE(1) as presented in our quarterly earnings releases, which excludes certain material items that are not indicative of our core operating results.
+The Committee has chosen Adjusted Average ROE(1) as its core metric to determine performance RSU vesting because it believes it is an appropriate indicator of the return the company is delivering on shareholders' equity, since it reflects both bottom-line profitability and the manner in which the company is managing shareholders' equity to generate such profitability.
+The Committee believes that Adjusted Average ROE(1) is particularly relevant for the financial services industry in light of the capital-intensive nature of many of our businesses, making it a useful measure of relative performance across many financial services firms.
+The Committee uses Adjusted Average ROE(1) as presented in our quarterly earnings releases, which excludes certain material items that are not indicative of our core operating results.